 I didn’t know what the next step was going to bring, but I knew abortion was wrong and that I’d have to live with that… and I’d already been down that path before.

-So I came to Alternatives very broken and wounded.
+I came to Alternatives broken and wounded.
 I didn’t trust people, and I was pretty lost.

-But the thing is, my relationships at Alternatives never changed based on how much of a basket case I was.
-Even if it was just to listen to me or to be there for me or to help me figure out other options.
+But my relationships at Alternatives never changed based on how much of a basket case I was.
+Sometimes it was just to listen to me or be there for me.

 For the first time in my whole life, I started to trust.
-I was able to just trust the process.
-That no matter what, people at Alternatives were going to be there for me.
+I was able to trust the process and that no matter what, people at Alternatives were going to be there for me.

 They were just always there.